Home Historic Sites T.C. Steele State Historic Site Things To Do

 Begin Your Journey at the Visitor Center

-THE HOUSE OF THE SINGING WIND
+THE HOUSE OF THE SINGING WINDS

-Tour the House of the Singing Wind
+Tour the House of the Singing Winds

 Walk through Steele’s lovingly preserved home, filled with original furnishings, artifacts, and—of course—his breathtaking paintings.
 The home that the Steeles built in 1907 and expanded in 1908 featured high ceilings and screened porches, in contrast to the simple log homes of the area.
 Selma decorated the home with an eclectic mix of furnishings, arts and crafts.
 The home’s vernacular architecture features a pyramidal roof with the central fireplace.
 The Steele’s friend and artist Gustave Baumann engraved the words, “Every morning I take off my hat to the beauty of the world,” below the mantle.
 Today, you can experience the home much like T.C. and Selma’s visitors did when the couple lived there.